cxn03651/write_xlsx/page_set_up.md

 As stated above the margin parameter is optional.
 As with the other margins the value should be in inches.
 The default header and footer margin is 0.3 inch.
-Note, the default margin is different from the default used in the binary file format by Spreadsheet::WriteExcel.
+Note, the default margin is different from the default used in the binary file format by WriteExcel gem.
 The header and footer margin size can be set as follows:

     worksheet.set_header('&CHello', 0.75)